Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Problem Statement and its applications

-\begin{remark} The the symmetry of $r_i$ is not a requirement, since $c_i(\xbf) \ge 0$ is assumed always true; the purpose of this assumption is to simplify the presentation. \end{remark}
+\begin{remark} The symmetry of $r_i$ is not a requirement, since $c_i(\xbf) \ge 0$ is assumed always true; the purpose of this assumption is to simplify the analysis. \end{remark}

-Formulation \eqref{f.sparse} provides a unified framework for most existing sparse optimization problems.
-In next subsection, we shall describe the important applications of problem~\eqref{f.sparse} and explain the specific forms of the functions $f$, $r_i$, $c_i$ in the examples.
-Based on different formulations of the composite function $\Phi(\xbf)$, there are a great deal of nonconvex sparsity-inducing techniques to promote sparse solutions via approximating the $\ell_0$ norm of $\xbf$.
+Most existing sparse optimization problems can be reverted to~\eqref{f.sparse}.
+In next subsection, we describe the important applications of problem~\eqref{f.sparse} and explain the specific forms of the functions $f$, $r_i$, $c_i$ in the example.
+Based on different formulations of the composite function $\Phi(\xbf)$, there are a great deal of nonconex sparsity-inducing techniques to promote sparse solutions, such as the approximations of the $\ell_0$ norm of $\xbf$.

+{The problems considered here allow the sparse-inducing terms to be non-Lipschitz, and it also allows the presence of a general convex set constraint.
+If some components of the stationary point tend to zero, it is possible that both the Fr\'echet subdifferentials of the non-Lipschitz term and the normal direction of the constraint tend to infinity.
+This leads to the difficulty of analyzing the convergence of their linear combination (i.e., the optimality condition residual of the problem).}

-\subsection{Sparsity-Inducing Functions}
+\subsection{Sparsity-inducing Functions}

-Many applications including signal processing, wireless communications, machine learning and high-dimensional statistics involve the minimization of the $\ell_0$-norm of the variables $\|\xbf\|_0$, i.e., the number of nonzero components in $\xbf$.
-However, this is known as an NP-hard problem, thus various approximations of $\ell_0$ norm have been proposed.
-By different choices of the formulation $r_i$ and $c_i$ in \eqref{f.sparse}, there exist many nonsmooth and tight approximations to $\ell_0$ norm, yielding
+Many applications including signal processing, wireless communications and machine learning involve the minimization of the $\ell_0$-norm of the variables $\|\xbf\|_0$, i.e., the number of nonzero components in $\xbf$.
+However, this is regarded as an NP-hard problem, thus various approximations of $\ell_0$ norm have been proposed.
+By different choice of the formulation $r_i$ and $c_i$, there exist many approximations to $\ell_0$ norm, so that a smooth approximate problem of \eqref{f.sparse} is derived with

 In the following discussion, we only provide the expression of $r_i$ on $\mathbb{R}_+$, since by Assumption~\ref{basic assumption}, $r_i$ can be defined accordingly on $\mathbb{R}_-$.